 Green Glass Dinnerware Set Value Guide

-This vintage green glass dinnerware set represents a significant era of American manufacturing, produced between 1929 and 1940 to boost morale during the Great Depression.
-These pieces are highly collectible today due to their distinct translucent green hue and their historical status as affordable luxury for 20th-century households.
+This vintage green glass dinnerware set represents a significant era in American history, produced between 1929 and 1940 to boost morale during the Great Depression.
+These sets are highly collectible today for their distinct translucent green hue and their status as affordable luxury items from the early-to-mid 20th century.

 What Is Green Glass Dinnerware Set Worth?